HARMONICS 2026: The International Conference on Music, Medicine, & Science

 Music by Prescription: The Intersection of Music, Neuroscience, and Technology

-Brian Harris is Founder and CEO of MedRhythms, developing neurotherapeutics that integrate music and technology.
-He is a board-certified music therapist and Neurologic Music Therapist Fellow.
-He built the inpatient NMT program at Spaulding Rehabilitation Hospital and co-founded the Arts & Neuroscience group at ACRM.
+Brian Harris is Founder and CEO of MedRhythms, developing neurotherapeutics integrating music, neuroscience, and technology to improve rehabilitation outcomes.
+He is a board-certified music therapist and Neurologic Music Therapist (NMT) Fellow, and built the inpatient NMT program at Spaulding Rehabilitation Hospital and co-founded the Arts & Neuroscience Group at the American Congress of Rehabilitation Medicine.

 Conference Tracks & Themes